 In finance, "semi-annual" is frequently used to describe:

 - Bond Interest Payments: Many bonds pay interest to their holders semi-annually.
-This means that the bondholder receives interest payments every six months.
-For example, a bond with a coupon rate of 5% might pay out 2.5% of the face value every six months.
+So in practice, the bondholder receives interest payments every six months.
+Take this: a bond with a coupon rate of 5% might pay out 2.5% of the face value every six months.

 - Dividend Payments: Some companies distribute dividends to their shareholders semi-annually.
 This is less common than quarterly dividends but still occurs.